Christian Casper

 About Christian

-I’m a Teaching Professor of Technical Communication in the College of Engineering at the University of Michigan, where my pedagogical interests lie in communication within the fields of aerospace, biomedical, and chemical engineering and in the first-year and capstone design experiences.
+Christian Casper teaches rhetoric and argumentation in the College of Engineering at the University of Michigan, where his pedagogical interests lie in communication within the fields of aerospace, biomedical, chemical, and materials engineering and in the first-year and capstone design experiences.

-I have research interests in rhetorics of science and technology, genre theory, and discourse analysis, and I continually seek to translate material from this work into pedagogical tools to improve communication practices in engineering, particularly within the design-build-test cycle.
+He uses his scholarly interests in rhetorics of science and technology, genre theory, and discourse analysis to develop pedagogical tools to improve communication practices in engineering, particularly within the design–build–test cycle.

 Education